Canadore College

-Canadore College is a college of applied arts and technology located in North Bay, Ontario, Canada.
+Canadore College is a college of applied arts and technology located in North Bay, Ontario, Canada, attended primarily by international students.
 It was founded in 1967 as a campus of Sudbury's Cambrian College, and became an independent institution in 1972.
-Canadore College has three campuses in North Bay, Ontario, and one campus in Parry Sound, Ontario.
-Canadore has a full-time enrollment of 3,500 students.
+Canadore College has three campuses in North Bay, Ontario, one campus in Parry Sound, Ontario as well as campuses in Brampton, Mississauga and Scarborough through Canadore-affiliated Stanford International College of Business and Technology.
+The fraction of students who are international, on a student visa, has grown significantly in the past decade, from 5% in 2012-13, to 72% in 2021-22.
+In 2024 enrolment remained majority international students from India.